 From the above ratio, we notice that $J/\psi D_{s}^{*}$ channel is the dominant decay channel for $T_{c^{2}\bar{c}\bar{s}}(5368,1^{+})$.
 The other two states are partner states, with their mass gap being only 10 MeV.
-Given theoretical uncertainties and experimental precision, it is challenging to distinguish them experimentally by mass alone.
+Given theoretical uncertainties and experimental precision, it is challenging to distinguish them experimentally based on mass alone.
 However, their total decay widths and relative branching ratios exhibit significant differences.
-The total width of $T_{c^{2}\bar{c}\bar{s}}(5450,1^{+})$ is 9 MeV, while $T_{c^{2}\bar{c}\bar{s}}(5461,1^{+})$ has a total width of only 2 MeV, rendering the latter a narrow resonance whose peak shape is clearly distinguishable from the background.
+Specifically, the total width of $T_{c^{2}\bar{c}\bar{s}}(5461,1^{+})$ is 31 MeV, while that of $T_{c^{2}\bar{c}\bar{s}}(5450,1^{+})$ is 23 MeV.
+Accordingly, the latter manifests as a narrower resonance, whose spectral peak can be clearly resolved from the background.
 Furthermore, their relative partial decay width ratios: